-- A variation of this is used in Me, Myself & Irene: Hank acts like he is Charlie to get Irene to sleep with him.
+- A variation of this is used in Me, Myself, and Irene: Hank acts like he is Charlie to get Irene to sleep with him.
 She only realizes what had happened in the morning, when Charlie doesn't remember having sex.

 - In Spider-Man, Green Goblin does this to try and trick Peter, pretending to be Norman Osbourne and begging for his help, before attempting to use his glider to kill him.

 Marty: So there never... there never was a Roy?